AI-Native Development

 The Problem AI Solved (And the One It Created)

-Here is something that might surprise you.
+Something that might surprise you.
 In 2026, the best AI coding agents can resolve nearly 80% of real-world software engineering issues autonomously.
-The Sonar Foundation Agent recently achieved a 79.2% success rate on SWE-bench Verified, handling complex GitHub issues in an average of 10.5 minutes for roughly one dollar per problem.
+The Sonar Foundation Agent recently hit 79.2% on SWE-bench Verified — handling complex GitHub issues in about 10.5 minutes for roughly a dollar each.

 Yet developers using AI assistants are spending more time on tasks, not less.
 A randomised controlled trial by METR found that experienced developers using AI assistance saw a 19% increase in task completion time compared to those working without it.

-What is going on?
-AI got dramatically better at writing code, but developers got stuck in a new bottleneck nobody saw coming.
+What's going on?
+AI got way better at writing code.
+But developers hit a new bottleneck nobody saw coming.

 The Bottleneck Has Moved